Turn-by-turn navigation

 Navigation SDK for Android is only available upon request.
 Contact us to get started.

-Turn-by-turn navigation is navigation along a calculated route.
-It provides information about the next maneuvers and the progress along the current route.
-To begin, add the navigation module to your project and set up a TomTomNavigation
+Turn-by-turn navigation provides real-time guidance along a calculated route.
+It informs the user about upcoming maneuvers and tracks progress along the route.
+To get started, add the Navigation module to your project and initialize a TomTomNavigation

 Starting navigation